jomon003/PlayMCP/README.md

 - **getImages** - Get all images with src, alt, and dimensions
 - **getForms** - Get all forms with their fields and attributes
 - **getElementContent** - Get HTML and text content of specific elements
+- **getElementHierarchy** - Get the hierarchical DOM structure with parent-child relationships

 ### Advanced Capabilities
 - **executeJavaScript** - Execute arbitrary JavaScript code on the page and return results